gSchool/js-basic-training/markdown/basic_use_of_functions.md

 Utilizing functions involves two steps:

 1) Defining the function
-2) Using the function
+2) Using the function (often referred to as "calling" and "invoking" a function)

 A function **must** be defined before it can be used.
 However, in addition to writing our own function definitions to use (which will covered later), we can also use functions that have already been defined for us.
-This section will serve as an introduction to using functions by way of using some functions that have already been defined for us anywhere we might choose to write JavaScript code.
+This section will serve as an introduction to using some functions that have already been defined for us in JavaScript.

 ## Objectives

 By the time you complete this section you should be able to:

 - Speak accurately about **calling** and **invoking** functions
-- Speak accurately about **passing** functions **arguments**
+- Speak accurately about **passing** **arguments** to functions
 - Be able to **call** a function and pass it **arguments**

 ## Terminology for Using Functions